I blinked twice when I saw the minimum cost of starting a virtual assistant business on starter story.

 You already know you need a time tracker if you bill hourly.
 Although I do not bill hourly, I use and recommend toogl just to see how much time it takes me to complete tasks.
 There are other time trackers that also have free versions you can start with.

 14. Office Space Expenses

 This depends on if you are building a one person business or an agency.
 You can set an office space in the spare room in your home or rent out a space.
-Costs to consider are rent, utility, equipment, furniture etc.
+Costs to consider are rent, utilities, equipment, furniture etc.

 What Is Total Cost of Starting a Virtual Assistant Business In Nigeria

 - Minimum cost of starting a virtual assistant business in Nigeria= NGN 0.00

 - Maximum cost of starting a virtual assistant business in Nigeria= NGN 3,000,000